xxuan-acoustics/WST-X-Series/README.md

 </div>

-**Findings.** The results indicate a rapid energy decay across scattering orders.
+**Results and Analysis.** The results indicate a rapid energy decay across scattering orders.
 At `J = 8`, 2nd-order coefficients capture over 97% of the total energy, while 3rd-order coefficients account for less than 0.2%.
 Together, *M = 1* and *M = 2* collectively capture nearly all (>99%) of the scattering energy.
 While the performance gain from *M = 1* to *M = 2* shows that even low-energy coefficients can carry discriminative information, this does not hold for *M = 3*: the additionally included coefficients carry negligible energy and provide limited new discriminative cues, which we hypothesize contributes to overfitting — consistent with the performance degradation observed at *M = 3* in Table I of the manuscript.

 ---